sonec/compare-sites/README.md

 * domains.json - This contains the domains of the two sites be compared
 * paths.json - This contains the paths of all the pages that are to be compared and their user specified names

-# Usage
+# Usage for one domains

+This will take a screenshot of a website and attach it to each test for review in the html reporter

 ```
 npx playwright test --reporter html
 ```

-# Notes
+# Usage for two domains

-I've also created a custom html reporter based off the existing default html reporter.
+I've created a custom html reporter based off the existing default html reporter.
 This reporter only displays the screenshot section when looking at each failed test, it doesn't show where the test failed.

-To run:

 ```
 npx playwright test --reporter "./reporter/custom-reporter.js"